Expert with Clustering: Hierarchical Online Preference Learning Framework: Introduction

 \textbf{Expert algorithm.} The prediction with expert advice is a fundamental problem in online learning.
 The Hedge algorithm, also recognized as the Weighted Majority Algorithm and initially introduced by \cite{Hedge}, presents an efficient approach to addressing this challenge.
 The insights offered by the Hedge algorithm have significantly informed our development of the Expert with Clustering (EWC) framework.
 In terms of theoretical performance, \cite{HedgeRegretBound} has established that the Hedge algorithm's regret bound is \(O(\sqrt{T\log K})\).
 This regret bound provides a foundation for theoretical analysing the EWC framework.

 \textbf{Contextual bandits with clustering.} K-Means clustering, a classic unsupervised learning algorithm, was first introduced by \cite{lloyd_kmeans_1982}.
 With the evolution of both contextual bandits and clustering techniques, the concept of clustering users within contextual bandits was proposed by \cite{Gentile_clusterBandits_2014}, utilizing a graph to represent user similarities.
 To enhance the utilization of similarity information, \cite{li_collaborativeFilteringBandit_2016} combined collaborative filtering with contextual bandits to cluster both users and items.
 Furthermore, \cite{gentile_contextAwareClustering_2017} introduced context-aware clustering, where each item could cluster users.

-\tyedit{ Existing works in contextual bandits typically overlook user choice due to their classical framework.
+Existing works in contextual bandits typically overlook user choice due to their classical framework.
 In contrast, our unique problem structure incorporates user choice, offering insights into the comparative utility of different options.
-This distinct approach allows for accelerating the preference learning within limited data.}
+This distinct approach allows for accelerating the preference learning within limited data.

+\textbf{Objective function in clustering.} The classic K-Means algorithm focuses on minimizing the within-cluster sum of squares, which may not fit all clustering needs.
+For instance, K-Means assumes that clusters are spherical and roughly equal in terms of size, which may not always be the case in real-world data.
+Addressing these limitations, researchers in fields such as federated learning and system identification have devised bespoke objective functions to enhance clustering methodologies.
+For example, \cite{ICFA_NEURIPS2020} proposed a new framework which alternates between identifying clusters and minimizing a customized loss function for federated learning.
+Similarly, \cite{FMTL_IEEE2019} uses the geometric properties of loss surfaces to group clients in federated multitask learning.
+Additionally, \cite{clustered_system_CDC2023} applies a clustering algorithm to derive linear system models, aiming to minimize the aggregate cost function within each cluster.
+Building on these developments, we propose a loss-guided distance metric tailored for online preference learning.